 On 11 June 2018, the U.S. Treasury Department announced the latest tranche of sanctions against Russian individuals and organizations.
 The sanctions included entities that support Russia's "underwater capabilities," citing concerns of Russian activity "tracking undersea communication cables."
 The sanctions follow December 2017 announcement that NATO would be re-establishing a command post to track Russian submarines, due in part to Russian activity around cables in the North Atlantic.

 Australian intelligence officials have also been focusing on controlling undersea cables.
 On 13 June 2018, Australia finalized a deal to provide a submarine Internet connection to the Solomon Islands.
-The deal was initially awarded to Chinese firm Huawei, but was eventually given to an Australian firm due to diplomatic pressure and direct intervention by the the head of the Australian Secret Intelligence Service (ASIS).
+The deal was initially awarded to Chinese firm Huawei, but was eventually given to an Australian firm due to diplomatic pressure and direct intervention by the head of the Australian Secret Intelligence Service (ASIS).
 The ASIS chief reportedly described Chinese ownership of a cable that would connect Australia's network infrastructure as an unacceptable cybersecurity risk.
-To prevent this situation, Australia agreed to cover as much as two thirds of the construction costs for the cable using foreign aid funds.
+To prevent this situation, Australia agreed to cover as much as two-thirds of the construction costs for the cable using foreign aid funds.

 One of the biggest fears with underwater internet security is the potential for massive denial of service (DoS) attacks.
 By severing the submarine cables, a threat actor could disrupt data throughput across a network.
 At least one senior U.K. military official has warned that attacks against submarine internet cables could "immediately and potentially catastrophically" impact the economy.
 But are these concerns warranted?